Ray Wilson (musician): Personal life

 Wilson is the cousin of Ian Wilson, better known as Ian Catskilkin, of the UK indie band, Art Brut.

-Ray met his future wife Tyla Holmes in 2000 (she is the sister of Paul Holmes, the keyboard player in Wilson's then-band Guaranteed Pure).
+Ray met his future wife Tyla Holmes in 2000.
+Holmes is the sister of Paul Holmes, the keyboard player in Wilson's then-band Guaranteed Pure.
 They started dating, and married in 2002.
 She began working as his assistant, and then tour manager.
-They separated at the end of 2006 but remained good friends, with Tyla keeping her managerial role even after the ending of their relationship.
+They separated at the end of 2006 but remained good friends, with Holmes keeping her managerial role even after the ending of their relationship.
 She later left the music industry and concentrated on a career as a personal trainer in Australia.

 In 2007, after a concert in Poland, Wilson met the dancer Małgorzata Mielech, also known as Gosia.
 After a few months of dating, he left Edinburgh and moved to Poznań in September 2008.
 To celebrate their lasting love, in 2016 Ray wrote a song for Gosia entitled "Not Long 'Til Springtime": she appeared as main actor in the official video of the song.
 As of 2018, the couple were engaged.
 Despite Wilson being reluctant to show and talk about his personal life, he and Gosia gave a major interview with an exclusive photoshoot showing the duo together for the famous Polish magazine "Pani" in August 2018.
 He married singer and songwriter Marika Jasek in October 2024 during a private ceremony.